bbottema/simple-java-mail/MIME_RESOURCE_NAMING_REPORT.md

 ### Sending embedded images

-Manual embedded images use the embedded resource name as the HTML `cid:` contract:
+Manual embedded images still support the historical shorthand where the embedded resource name is the HTML `cid:` contract:

 ```java
 EmailBuilder.startingBlank()